Published in 2013 by Blackstone Audio.

 Fleming tries to defend slave owners against the charge of taking sexual advantage of their female slaves, saying it was very rare.
 But, as his narrative continues he points out any number of slaves and former slaves who were mixed race.
 If it was so rare, how did these people exist?
 He also completely ignores the story of Thomas Jefferson and Sally Hemmings.
-This "look at his Founding Father, but not that one" type of cherry-picking is pretty typical throughout the book.
+This "look at this Founding Father as a great example, but not at that one because he doesn't make my argument" type of cherry-picking is pretty typical throughout the book.

 But, Fleming uses this fear to justify every action the South made to defend slavery, such as refusing to let people petition the Congress concerning slavery - a right established in the First Amendment of the Constitution.
 The First Amendment - not one of those pesky rights with the bigger numbers that get lost in the jumble.
 Plus, the governments of the South searched the mail for newspapers that they did not like and destroyed them.
 Clearly, another violation of the First Amendment.
 But, he excuses it because the White Southerners were scared of the power of the Abolitionist press on its slave population.